 All rates are expressed per 100,000 people based on the following calculations:

 100,000*(number (e.g. deaths, potential years of life lost) / midyear population) - Confidence intervals for crude rates are based on the pois.approx() function of the R epitools package. - Age adjusted rates - Age-adjusted rates are based on the "direct" method, using standard definitions and procedures.
-Great descriptions and the motivations for these methods can found here, from the New Jersey Department of Health. - Ten age-grouping were used for these calculations. - The US 2000 Standard Population from NCI and CDC/NCHS was used; details of the methods and implications ouf using the 2000 stardard population are described by NCHS and case be found here - The age group mapping at this standard population data can be found here URL. - The age-adjusted calculation, and generation of confidence intervals was conducted using the "ageAdjust.Direct()" function of the R epitools package. - Because a very small number of census tracts with otherwise useful data had zero population in one or more age strata (often the youngest or oldest strata, for just one sex), the above-mentioned function was modified such that rates in such strata were assigned to (reasonably enough) be 0 (rather than undefined/infinity), allowing an adjusted rate to be calculated. - Life expectancy - Other R tools and packages
+Great descriptions and the motivations for these methods can be found here, from the New Jersey Department of Health. - Ten age-groupings were used for these calculations. - The US 2000 Standard Population from NCI and CDC/NCHS was used; details of the methods and implications of using the 2000 stardard population are described by NCHS and can be found here - The age group mapping at this standard population data can be found here URL. - The age-adjusted calculation, and generation of confidence intervals was conducted using the "ageAdjust.Direct()" function of the R epitools package. - Because a very small number of census tracts with otherwise useful data had zero population in one or more age strata (often the youngest or oldest strata, for just one sex), the above-mentioned function was modified such that rates in such strata were assigned to (reasonably enough) be 0 (rather than undefined/infinity), allowing an adjusted rate to be calculated. - Life expectancy - Other R tools and packages